Deep841/Planet-Fitness/README.md

-hi, my name is deep, i deployed this repo for planet fitness gym site is live at https://deep841.github.io/Planet-Fitness/
+hi, my name is deep, i deployed this repo for planet fitness gym and the site is live at https://deep841.github.io/Planet-Fitness/
 # 🏋️‍♂️ Plannet Fitness and Spa – Gym Website